Dhananjay-74x/Easy-Read/README.md

 ### Article Summarization

-The core feature of our web app is the article summarization tool.
-Simply copy and paste the text of the article or provide the URL, and our advanced natural language processing algorithms will generate a summary for you.
+This is the core feature of EasyRead AI.
+Simply copy and paste the URL of the article you want to summarize, and our advanced natural language processing algorithms will generate a summary for you.
 The summary will capture the main points, key ideas, and important details of the article, allowing you to quickly grasp the content without reading the entire document.

 ### History
 This feature allows previous searches to be stored in the local storage, making it easier for the user to summarise again in no time!